drseg/swift-fsm/README.md

 #### Lazy FSM

-`LazyFSM` does away with the look-ahead combinatorics algorithm described above.
+Passing the `.lazy` argument to `FSM<State, Event>(type: .lazy)` does away with the look-ahead combinatorics algorithm described above.
 The result is smaller tables internally, and faster table compile time.
 The cost is at the call to `handleEvent()` where multiple lookup operations are now needed to find the correct transition.

 Performance of`handleEvent()` decreases from O(1) to O(n!), where `n` is the number of `Predicate` types used *regardless of the number of cases*.
 Inversely, performance of `buildTable { }` increases from O(m^n\*o) to O(n), where n is now the number of transitions.